33Miles

 33Miles is a contemporary Christian band with country music influences from Franklin, Tennessee.

 Background

 The band began playing in Nashville and signed to INO Records, who released the band's debut album, 33Miles, in 2007.
 The album peaked at No. 8 on Billboard's Top Heatseekers albums chart and No. 16 on its Top Christian Albums chart.
 In 2008, their next album, One Life charted at No. 161 the Billboard 200 and No. 4 on Billboard Top Christian Albums chart.
 In 2009, they released their Christmas album, Believe.
 Their 2007 song, "There is a God", was played as the wake-up call music for the Space Shuttle astronauts on their STS-128 mission on September 3, 2009.
 Pianist Collin Stoddard left the group in 2009 to become a pastor.
 In 2010, Barton and Lockwood continued on and released Today.
-In 2014, Lockwood.
+In 2014, Lockwood left the band.